isomerpages/moe-fuhuapri/_fuhua-identity/School Rules.md

 #### **3. LOVE OUR SCHOOL**

 Our School is our Home.
-Students are to:
+Students are to: <br>
 a. take pride in their work so that the school can be proud of them. <br>
 b. give their best in all tasks so that they will bring honour to the school.<br>
 c. keep the school clean and eat only in the canteen so that the school will